 A spendthrift trust is specifically designed for this type of situation.
 You can fund the trust with the money and property you would have otherwise given the child outright.
 A third-party trustee is appointed to exercise control over the assets in the trust and how they are disbursed to the child.
 The indebted child only receives the money he or she needs and only when it is needed.
 If the child has no control over the trust assets, then creditors cannot reach those assets, even if the child is the sole beneficiary of the trust.

-Talk to an experienced and qualified estate planning attorney about protecting your estate from your children’s creditors and whether a spendthrift Trust is appropriate for your situation.
+Talk to an experienced and qualified estate planning attorney about protecting your estate from your children’s creditors and whether a spendthrift trust is appropriate for your situation.

 Leave a Reply